-USFS Indicator 6.1.1 A landscape-level analysis of the extent and condition of successional stages of concern (including old growth, early successional habitat, habitat for RTE species or plant communities, etc.) is completed by the Forest, to determine the direct and cumulative effects of USFS management actions (including no active management) to such successional stages within the FMU and on neighboring affected lands.
+- Extent and condition of successional stages (including old growth, late, mid and early) - Habitat for RTE species and plant communities - Habitat connectivity - Threats such as from fire, insects, disease, invasive species - Terrestrial and riparian restoration and other opportunities for landscape-scale restoration. - The unique role, values, and contribution of the National Forest within the broader landscape.
+A landscape level analysis of the extent and condition of successional stages of concern (including old growth early successional habitat habitat for RTE species or plant communities etc.) is completed by the Forest, to determine the direct and cumulative effects of National Forest management actions (including no active management) to such successional stages within the FMU and on neighboring affected lands.

-USFS Indicator 6.1.2 When the analysis required by USFS Indicator 6.1.1 indicates that one or more of these successional stages is so inadequately represented as to threaten its long-term viability within the landscape analyzed, management actions to promote that successional stage's long-term viability are developed and implemented.
+USFS Indicator 6.1.2 When the analysis required by USFS Indicator 6.1.1 indicates that one or more of these successional stages is so inadequately represented as to threaten its long term viability within the landscape analyzed, management actions to promote that successional stage's long-term viability are developed and implemented.